MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 where $H_s$ is the Hamiltonian corresponding to the safety value function and $f_s$ encodes the pairwise dynamics between agents.

-\textit{{Learning the Pairwise Safety Value Function ($V_s$):}} We approximate $V_s$ using DeepReach~\cite{9561949, singh2025exactbc}.
+\textit{{Learning the Pairwise Safety Value Function ($V_s$):}} We approximate $V_s$ using DeepReach~\cite{9561949, 11127972}.
 To characterize pairwise safety interactions, we consider each agent $i$ in relation to another agent $j$.
 The target function is defined as $\psi = d_{ij} - r$, where $d_{ij}$ denotes the distance between the two agents and $r$ is the prescribed collision radius.
 By design, $\psi \leq 0$ corresponds to states in which agents $i$ and $j$ are in collision, thereby providing a natural safety signal.
 Training in this manner yields a value function that quantifies the relative safety risk posed by one agent to another.
+Note that since the agents are homogenous, we only need to compute $V_s$ once for a generic pair of agents.

 \textit{Neighbour Selection:} For agent $i$, the value $(V_s)_{ij}$ represents the degree of risk posed by agent $j$.
 Smaller values correspond to higher collision likelihoods.
 Specifically, if $(V_s)_{ij} < (V_s)_{ik}$, then agent $j$ poses a higher safety risk to agent $i$ compared to agent $k$, and thus should be prioritized in $i$'s decision-making process.
-Hence, to select its $n$ neighbours, agent $i$ computes $(V_s)_{ij}$ for all agents $j$ within its observation radius $r_{obs}$, ranks them, and selects the $n$ agents with the lowest values.
+Hence, to select its $n$ neighbours, agent $i$ computes $(V_s)_{ij}$ for all agents $j$, ranks them, and selects the $n$ agents with the lowest values.
+More importantly, $V_s$ quantifies safety beyond physical proximity alone by accounting for the full state of the agents, such as their relative velocity and heading.
 This process ensures that each agent focuses its decision-making on the most safety-critical interactions, while still keeping the neighbourhood size fixed for computational tractability.